AlpacaInTheNight/PromptsBrowser/README.md

 2. The `Add unknown` button above the Prompts entry field opens a window for adding new prompts.
 In this window you can select new prompts and a collection of prompts, where you can add them with the `Add new prompts` button.
 The `Toggle all` button selects or deselects all new proppts.
 The `All collections` toggle switches on or off the check for all possible collections (by default, it is on and only those prompts that are not in any of the possible collections will be displayed).
 ![](img/addNew.jpg)

+3. You can add a new prompt to the desired collection by copying it or moving it from another collection.
+A collection is a directory that can be moved between installations, thus presenting the possibility of sharing prompts and styles.

 ### Generating previews for prompts